-Do you want to increase your knowledge in most areas of general practice dentistry?
+Do you want to increase your veterinary dental knowledge?
 Would you like to be able to perform a complete and thorough oral examination and understand the treatment options pertaining to the pathology that you find?
 Or have a working knowledge of periodontal disease and setting up home care programs?
 How about knowing when to take a radiograph and be able to interpret it?
 Or when do you save a tooth and when does it need extraction?

 Cats have been shown to suffer many subgingival conditions, including tooth resorption and periodontal disease, which are detected by radiography.
 For example, tooth resorption can be picked up and classified by radiography and then appropriate treatment chosen.
 This webinar discusses xray equipment available, techniques to obtain a repeatable and reliable radiograph, and interpretation of common feline oral pathology.